 - Federal security guard jobs.

-- A Federal Security Officer that is an encryption expert.
+- A Federal Security Officer is an encryption expert.

 - Federal protective service jobs.

 - Federal government security jobs.

 But note that the federal security officer salary will likely differ from other salaries like –

 - A federal security director’s salary is based on the applicant’s education and experience.

 In addition to the federal security agencies that offer various security job opportunities in the greater DC metro area, there are also federal protective service jobs (like a federal security officer) in the private sector.
 These companies include CACI, General Dynamics, or Leidos, to name a few.